Eddy-Rogers/SwissTournamentPythonSQL/README.md

-How to access and use the files in this github repo:
+How to access and use the files in this github repository:

 1.)
 If you dont have them already, download VirtualBox (made by Oracle) and Vagrant(made by HashiCorp).
 2.)
 Place the Tournament folder (located in this GitHub repo) in an easily available spot.